Updated May 2020

-No treatment of choice is recommended, but single cases have been treated with doxycycline or oxytetracycline and primaquine.
-Although the mode of transmission and the type of vector is not known, preventive treatment against blood sucking vectors (fleas and ticks) is advised.
+Although the mode of transmission and the type of vector are not known, preventive treatment against blood sucking vectors (fleas and ticks) is advised.

-Hepatozoon species are apicomplexan parasites (family Hepatozoiae) with a blood-sucking arthropod final host and a vertebrate intermediate host.1 In general, the agent is acquired by ingestion of the infected arthropod (e.g. Rhipicephalus sanguineus in H canis and H americanum infection of dogs), but meat eating and hunting are also routes of infection (H americanum), as well as transplacental transmission (H canis).2
+Hepatozoon species are apicomplexan parasites (family Hepatozoiae) with a blood-sucking arthropod final host and a vertebrate intermediate host (Smith, 1996).
+In general, the agent is acquired by ingestion of the infected arthropod (e.g. Rhipicephalus sanguineus in H canis and H americanum infections of dogs), but meat eating and hunting are also routes of infection (H americanum), as well as transplacental transmission (H canis, H felis) (Baneth, 2011).

 More than 340 species of Hepatozoon have been described, not only in mammals but also in amphibians, reptiles, birds and marsupials.